-Table 9.4.2.3A-Landscaping code - For accepted development subject to requirements and assessable development
+Table 9.4.2.3A-Landscaping cod - For accepted development subject to requirements and assessable development

-Performance outcomes Acceptable outcomes Complies Comments For accepted development s For accepted development subject to requirements and assessable development PO1 Development, other than in the Rural zone, includes landscaping that: (a) contributes to the landscape character of the Shire; (b) compliments the character of the immediate surrounds; (c) provides an appropriate balance between built and natural elements; and (d) provides a source of visual interest.
+Performance outcomes Acceptable outcomes Complies Comments For accepted development s ubject to requirements and asses ssable develop oment PO1 Development, other than in the Rural zone, includes landscaping that: (a) contributes to the landscape character of the Shire; (b) compliments the character of the immediate surrounds; (c) provides an appropriate balance between built and natural elements; and (d) provides a source of visual interest.
 AO1 Development, other than in the Rural zone, provides: (a) a minimum of 10% of the site as landscaping; (b) planting in accordance with Planning Scheme Policy 6 - Landscaping and preferred plant species; (c) for the integration of retained significant vegetation into landscaping areas; (d) on-street landscaping Works in accordance with the Design Guidelines set out in Section D9 Landscaping, of the Planning Scheme Policy 4 - FNQROC Regional Development Manual.
-Note-Where development exceeds a site cover of 90%, areas of landscaping may be provided above ground level to achieve a total supply of landscaping equivalent to 10% of the site area.
-The requirement for a landscape plan has been conditioned.
-More than 10% of the site will be landscaped which will include the large outdoor play areas.
+Complies with PO1 The existing car parking area, including the existing landscaping to the south of the development will remain.
+A condition will be attached to any approval requiring the preparation of a landscape plan for the Doyle Street frontage.
+The proposed development will comply with PO1.

-Performance outcomes Acceptable outcomes Complies Comments PO2 Development, other than in the Rural zone, includes landscaping along site frontages that: (a) creates an attractive streetscape; (b) compliments the character of the immediate surrounds; (c) assists to break up and soften elements of built form; (d) screen areas of limited visual interest or servicing; (e) provide shade for pedestrians; and (f) includes a range and variety of planting.
-AO2 Development, other than in the Rural zone, includes a landscape strip along any site frontage: (a) with a minimum width of 2 metres where adjoining a car parking area; (b) with a minimum width of 1.5 metres in all other locations; and (c) in accordance with Planning Scheme Policy 6 - Landscaping and preferred plant species.
-Note-Where development is setback from a frontage less than 1.5 metres, the setback area is provided as a landscape strip Complies with PO2 Landscape strips will be provided along the Constance Street and Hastie Street frontages but will not be 2m wide.
-Despite the reduced width, the landscaping will act to soften the visual impact of the new building.
-A landscape plan has been conditioned.
-PO3 Development includes landscaping and fencing along side and rear boundaries that: (a) screens and buffer land uses; AO3.1 Development provides landscape treatments along side and rear boundaries in accordance with Table 9.4.2.3B. ~ Can be conditioned to comply.
-Screen fencing will be conditioned as per the community activities code. (b) assists to break up and soften elements of built form; (c) screens areas of limited visual interest; (d) preserves the amenity of sensitive land uses; and (e) includes a range and variety of planting.
-AO3.2 Shrubs and trees provided in landscape strips along side and rear boundaries: (a) are planted at a maximum spacing of 1 metre; (b) will grow to a height of at least 2 metres; (c) will grow to form a screen of no less than 2 metres in height; and (d) are mulched to a minimum depth of 0.1 metres with organic mulch.
-Can be conditioned to comply.
+Performance outcomes Acceptable outcomes Complies Comments PO2 Development, other that in the Rural zone, included landscaping along sit frontages that: (a) creates an attractive streetscape; (b) compliments the character of the immediate surrounds; (c) assists to break up and soften element of built form; (d) screen areas of limited visual interest or servicing (e) provide shade for pedestrians; and (f) includes a range and variety of planting. the Rural zone, includes a landscape strip along any site frontage: (a) with a minimum width of 2 metres where adjoining a car parking area; (b) with a minimum width of 1.5 metres in all other locations; and (c) in accordance with Planning Scheme Policy 6 - Landscaping and preferred plant Complies with PO2 Refer to comment for PO1.
+PO3 Development include landscaping and fencir along side and re- boundaries that: (a) screens and buffer g landscape treatments along ~ Refer to comment for PO1. land uses; (b) assists to break up and soften element of built form; (c) screens areas of limited visual interest; (d) preserves the amenity of sensitive land uses; and (e) includes a range and variety of planting. and rear boundaries: (a) are planted at a maximum spacing of 1 metre; (b) will grow to a height of ~ Refer to comment for PO1